As officials push for answers in Uvalde school shooting nearly 2 weeks after the massacre, families are still burying their children

 Many of the friends Jacklyn made TikTok videos with were also killed in the shooting, Cazares said, including her cousin Annabell Guadalupe Rodriguez.

-For now, Cazares is focused on honoring Jacklyn's memory, but once all the victims are laid to rest, he said, he will fight for justice for his daughter and accountability for the police response to the shooting.
+For now, Cazares is focused on honoring Jacklyn's memory, but once all the victims are laid to rest, he will fight for justice for his daughter and accountability for the police response to the shooting, he said.

 Cazares and others in the Uvalde community have been grieving a crushing loss against the backdrop of contradictory information from officials on how the shooting played out and how long law enforcement waited to confront the shooter inside the school.